EleanaGrimshaw/unity-basic-training/step-by-step/MyFirstManager.md

 }
 ```

 Then we will iterate through the children of the Manager gameobject that are our cubes, extract their position and calculate their distance from the attractor.
-In doing so we need to make that the current children is **not** the attractor.
+In doing so we need to make sure that the current child is **not** the attractor.
 ```csharp
 public void DistanceFromAttractor(GameObject _attractor, float max_distance)
 {